-i want to buy porcupine guard hair. i will pay at least $26 an ounce for it.
-Or $416 a pound for it.
-I am willing to pay more for longer hair.
+i want to buy porcupine guard hair. i will pay at least $27 an ounce for it.
+Or $432 a pound for it.
 The hair must be piled in one direction like in this picture.
 The yellow tips should be lined up on the same side and not have alot of under fur and quills in it.
 I am not interested in hair shorter than 5 inches.
 That is the shortest length i use to tie roaches with. a simple way to measure is the length of the palm of your hand. i dont want too much hair shorter than that. naturally there will be hair that length and shorter in batches.
-I just dont want to pay for a lot of short bundles of hair. i can get that from the rip off supply houses.
+I just dont want to pay for a lot of short bundles of hair. i can get that from the supply houses.

-i do not sell hair and for sure I will not sell you the long hair I collect. it is to hard to come by and i need it for my art.
+i do not sell hair. i need it for my roach making art.
+I definitely will not sell you the long hair I collect. it is to hard to come by.